top of page

 Meditation is a tool of self-awareness that allows us to we become aware of the ways in which our attention is habitually and automatically pre-occupied; we become aware of our thoughts, feelings, and behaviours before being consumed by them.
 Meditation helps us cultivate the capacity to remain with our unwanted thoughts and painful emotions so that our lives aren’t fully determined by (avoiding) them.

-What Meditation Is: The Purpose or Goal of Meditation
+What Meditation Is: The Purpose of Meditation

 What is the goal of meditation?
 The goal in meditation is to become directly aware of how your attention is habitually and automatically pre-occupied, and to notice the role that this pre-occupation plays in determining who/what you think you are.
 Most basically, the goal in meditation is the experience of freedom from these habitual ways of being absorbed by inner/outer life.